 where pt denotes output price and subscript t= {1,2} denotes period t.
 We also assume forward-looking firms and competitive markets.

 In the standard, putty–clay analysis, the firm chooses in the short run either to become idle and not produce or to remain active, earn non-negative quasi-rents, and produce at capacity.
-In the standard long term putty clay analysis the firm is choosing among many alternative that are part of a neoclassical a production function.
-However, our analysis expands the standard putty–clay model by considering the adoption of a distinct new technology – which introduce into the firm’s calculation a long-run irreversible decision.
-For example, the Block Island power company in Rhode island decided to modify it operation is considered switching from relying on diesel to relying on of shore wind power.
+In the standard long term putty clay analysis the firm is choosing among many alternatives that are part of a neoclassical production function.
+However, our analysis expands the standard putty–clay model by considering the adoption of a distinct new technology – which introduces into the firm’s calculation a long-run irreversible decision.
+For example, the Block Island power company in Rhode Island decided to modify its operation by switching from relying on diesel to relying on of shore wind power.
 In making such decisions the firm is considering three alternatives:

 Remain active and operate: